Lozzalarr/Thesis/README.md

 # Deep learning and FMV in Arcgis from Roboflow

+TODO:
-TODO: add the tile fixing script and clean it up
+- add the tile fixing script and clean it up
+- fix enviro.yaml file to work and for future to allow:
+    - opencv-python
+    - vrpy

 The purpose of this repository is to convert annotations from [Roboflow](https://roboflow.com/) into ESRI reading deep learning folders to be use ArcGIS pro/Arcgis Enterprise/Arcgis Online Notebooks.